georgelowe/VR-Object-Tracking/README.md

 # Camera-based object tracking for VR experiences

+**Project Objective: Tracking a ball in 3D physical space and reproducing it within a VR headset, such that ball games can be played**

 Immersivity of Virtual Reality experiences is often enhanced when users are able to interact with objects within a virtual environment.

 Typically the mode of interaction restricts users to handling non-existent objects, creating a sense of incompleteness whereby the user's tactile sense is not stimulated.